“These aren’t domestic disputes, they are about criminals attacking crime victims” Anne Jones, Author of “Next Time She’ll Be Dead“

 Is this a “dispute?”
 And is this type of headline unusual?
 Not so much.
 The word is still used widely, as are the equally bad terms “domestic disturbance”, and”domestic altercation”.
 Even worse is “crime of passion” or my personal non- favorite “love triangle”.

 I’m with the Virginia Sexual and Domestic Violence Alliance when they say this in their site’s media education literature, “A dispute is akin to a disagreement or argument; it implies equal power.
 Intimate partner violence, on the other hand, is a serious, cyclical pattern of abuse and unhealthy behavior meant to control an individual.
 Referring to such incidents as “domestic disputes” takes away from its seriousness.
 It also implies an isolated incident, rather than a pattern of abuse.
 Call it domestic violence or intimate partner violence.”

 There are hundreds, if not thousands of those headlines and leads to be found.
-These are not bad people writing these, they are simply reporters who could use some education in how we refer to the hundreds of thousands of incidents and the thousands killed each year in this country alone.
+These are not bad people writing these stories.
+My husband, a former journalist, tells me that he was trained to use the term “domestic dispute”. as are many print and broadcast journalists who could use some additional education in how we refer to the hundreds of thousands of incidents and the thousands killed each year in this country alone.
 These are violent crimes and these are murders.

 Consider this data from our partners at Futures Wthout Violence… On average more than three women a day are murdered by their husbands or boyfriends in the United States, nearly one in four women reports experiencing violence by a current or former spouse in their lifetime, and the CDC reports that women suffer two million injuries from intimate partner per year.